More Jobs For Contractors Who Can Answer These Questions

 2. What kind of training does your crew have?

 A prospective customer will likely want to know how you have trained your workers and whether they have been trained by the manufacturer of their particular roofing.
-Specific manufacturer training can be a huge confidence boost for clients.
-Awareness of your workers’ backgrounds will put your business in a good light from the off – helping you tie down more jobs.
+Moreover, specific manufacturer training can be a huge confidence boost for clients. further, awareness of your workers’ backgrounds will put your business in a good light from the off – helping you tie down more jobs.

 3. Do you hire subcontractors?

 If you run a bigger business, you may be asked about whether you use a roofing subcontractor.
-If you do, be prepared to produce their credentials and documentation immediately.
-More contractors mean more questions.
-If you do handle the work yourself, ensure you have easy access to your own documents.
-This kind of preparation garners clients’ trust, fast.
+Thus, if you do, be prepared to produce their credentials and documentation immediately.
+Furthermore, more contractors mean more questions.
+Therefore, if you do handle the work yourself, ensure you have easy access to your own documents.
+As such, this kind of preparation garners clients’ trust, fast.

 4. Are you properly insured?

 The most frequent questions for roofing contractors are about insurance.
-They will want to know if you carry workman’s compensation insurance and, vitally, general liability insurance in case of accidents after the workers leave the property.
+Further, they will want to know if you carry workman’s compensation insurance and, vitally, general liability insurance in case of accidents after the workers leave the property.

 Proof of general liability insurance is a simple way to dispel doubts and gain the client’s business.
-It makes sense: they are in panic mode, dealing with leaky roofs and high potential costs.
-Knowledge of their property’s safety whatever happens leaves clients much more inclined to give your company the job.
+Hence, it makes sense: they are in panic mode, dealing with leaky roofs and high potential costs.
+As such, knowledge of their property’s safety whatever happens leaves clients much more inclined to give your company the job.
 It will also save you from medical, repair or legal costs should the unfortunate happen.

 Clients are filled with doubts when hiring a roofing contractor.
-They always have questions.
-If you ready yourself in advance you can avoid being blindsided – and win more jobs.
+Furthermore, they always have questions.
+As such, if you ready yourself in advance you can avoid being blindsided – and win more jobs.

 This starts with sorting out the best certification and insurance coverage.
 Documents like a sturdy general liability insurance policy will fortify your business against legal damages.
 They will display your integrity and professionalism.
 In short: they will get you more clients.